MohamedMohy10/Country-border-info-scrapper/README.md

-#### A simple script that extracts countries borders info from https://www.cia.gov/the-world-factbook/field/land-boundaries/, and organize them into two seperate .csv files
+#### A simple script that extracts countries borders info from [The World FactBook](https://www.cia.gov/the-world-factbook/field/land-boundaries/) website, and organize them into two seperate .csv files

 - ##### The first file has the following columns:
   country_name | border_country | border_length